WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/slashes.md

 ## Slashes with URLs

+Use slashes in URLs, local, and internet addresses.

+**Examples**

+[tip] Recommended: Navigate to http://localhost/wordpress to start the WordPress install. [/tip]
+[tip] Recommended: Visit https://make.wordpress.org/docs/style-guide/ for additional information.[/tip]

 ## Slashes with file paths and names

 Use forward slashes in computer, server, folder, and file names and paths.
 For Microsoft Windows file paths and names, use backslashes.